TorchLean

 • Use NN.IR.Graph when the consumer is a verifier, exporter, or graph level analysis pass.

-This keeps each layer explicit: architecture authoring stays readable, while verifier-facing code still receives a precise op-level graph after lowering.
+Each layer stays explicit: architecture authoring stays readable, while verifier-facing code still receives a precise op-level graph after lowering.

 4.3.6.
 Two Semantics From One Model🔗